Little Nightmares: Plot

-DLC plot

 Secrets of the Maw

 A trio of DLC levels that offer a "different perspective on Six's adventures" was planned.
-The first, released in July 2017, a second in November 2017, and a third in February 2018.
+The first was released in July 2017, the second in November 2017, and the third in February 2018.
+The levels feature more emphasis on puzzles, rather than platforming, and explain unrevealed elements of the plot.

 The Depths

 A boy called the Runaway Kid wakes up from a nightmare involving him swimming in darkness before being dragged underwater.
-After leaving the Nursery, he follows a girl who is also fleeing, but later disappears.
+After leaving the Nursery, he follows a girl who is also fleeing but later disappears.
 She leaves behind a flashlight, which the Runaway Kid takes.

-The Runaway Kid falls into the Depths of the Maw, which are heavily flooded.
+The Runaway Kid falls into the flooded Depths of the Maw.
 He avoids Leeches and makes his way across by hopping on floating platforms.
-The Depths are home to the Granny, who swims underwater and attempts to grab the Runaway Kid either by bumping/destroying the floating platforms he stands on or by snatching him if he is in the water for too long.
-After pushing a plugged TV set into the water to electrocute and kill the Granny, the Runaway Kid leaves the Depths but is then captured by the Janitor.
-The final scene shows the Runaway Kid in a cage next to other trapped children, including Six.
+The Depths are home to the Granny, who swims underwater and attempts to grab the Runaway Kid either by bumping/destroying the platforms he stands on or by snatching him if he is in the water for too long.
+After pushing a plugged TV set into the water to electrocute the Granny, the Runaway Kid leaves the Depths but is then captured by the Janitor.
+The ending shows the Runaway Kid in a cage next to other trapped children, including Six.
 The Janitor pulls the Runaway Kid's cage away, paralleling Six's main-game story just before she wakes up in her cage.

 The Hideaway

-Wrapped in butcher paper and ascending on a hook towards the Kitchen, the Runaway Kid breaks free and falls into a new level of the Maw, finding an engine room where Nomes throw coal into a furnace.
+Wrapped in butcher paper and ascending on a hook towards the Kitchen, the Runaway Kid breaks free and falls into another level of the Maw, finding an engine room where Nomes throw coal into a furnace.
 After evading the Janitor, the Kid uses the Nomes to power up the furnace.
-The bucket elevator in the engine room becomes fully functional and lifts the Runaway Kid up to a furnace room where more Nomes are gathered, their shadows cast by the furnace's light resembling children.
+The bucket elevator in the engine room becomes fully functional and lifts the Runaway Kid up to a small furnace room where more Nomes are gathered, their shadows cast by the furnace's light resembling children.
 After leaving, the Runaway Kid finds himself on top of a rising elevator occupied by the Lady.

 The Residence

 The Runaway Kid enters the Lady's Residence.
-After solving a series of puzzles to find three missing statues while fighting off the Shadow Children, he finds the Lady looking at herself in a mirror, her unmasked face in the reflection revealed to be gruesome and deformed.
+He fights the Shadow Children and eventually finds the Lady looking at herself in a mirror, her unmasked face in the reflection shown to be gruesome and deformed.
 The Lady is alerted to the Runaway Kid's presence and transforms him into a Nome.
-He then finds his way into the Guest Area and the room with the sausage in Six's story.
-The chapter ends with the Runaway Kid standing by the sausage, indicating that he is indeed the Nome whom Six eats.
+He reaches the Guest Area and the room with the sausage in Six's story.
+The chapter ends with the Runaway Kid standing by the sausage, indicating that he is the Nome whom Six eats.
 When the credits for Secrets of the Maw roll, they are eventually shown to be on a television set, which shows a figure reminiscent of the Thin Man.